-I'm a 23-year-old NCTJ-accredited freelance journalist and presenter with a passion for fashion, beauty, and pop culture.
+I'm a 24-year-old NCTJ-accredited freelance journalist and presenter with a passion for fashion, beauty, and pop culture.
 From September 2015 I trained with the BBC as one of their first Digital Journalism Apprentices, gaining a wealth of experience within video and digital journalism across TV, Radio and Online.
 From April 2016 I worked with BBC's Digital Current Affairs (DCA) department until March 2018, where I researched for projects and stories as well as creating video and written content for different brands within DCA, such as BBC Like That and BBC Stories.
 After leaving the BBC, I briefly interned with ELLE UK's fashion department.
-As of April 2018, I am being represented by Seren Adams of United Agents and I am currently working on my first book which will focus on empowering young, British Black women.Locked Pro Plan feature
+As of April 2018, I am being represented by Seren Adams of United Agents and I am currently working on my first book.

 The NCTJ level 3 Diploma in Journalism recognised throughout the media industry nationwide.
 To gain the diploma, I had to complete several mandatory subjects such as essential media law and regulation, ethics and reporting.
 I also completed several modules within Video Journalism and Radio Broadcast, meaning that I encompass the knowledge and skill to work in both radio and television.